-1. For calculating the GBP for regulatory violations, see Paragraph III.A.5. and Section X.

-2. For repeated instances of regulatory violations, the initial penalty (for the current inspection) shall be multiplied by 2 for the first repeated violation and multiplied by 5 for the second repeated violation.
+- 1. For calculating the GBP for regulatory violations, see Paragraph III.A.5., Section X. - 2.
+For repeated instances of regulatory violations, the initial penalty (for the current inspection) shall be multiplied by 2 for the first repeated violation and multiplied by 5 for the second repeated violation.
 If the Director determines it is necessary to achieve the proper deterrent effect, the initial penalty may be multiplied by 10.

-VI.
-Willful Violations
+V. Willful Violations

-Utah Code Ann. § 34A-6-307(1)(c) provides that the Commission may not assess less than \$5,000 nor more than \$70,000 for each cited willful violation.
+Utah Code Ann. § 34A-6-307(1)(a)(iii) provides that the Commission may not assess less than \$9,753, nor more than \$136,532, for each cited willful violation.
 See Minimum Penalties at Paragraph II.C. of this chapter.

 - 1. Each willful violation shall be classified as serious or other-than-serious. - 2.
 There shall be no reduction for good faith. - 3.
-In no case shall the proposed penalty for a willful violation (serious or other-than-serious) after reductions be less than \$5,000.
+In no case shall the proposed penalty for a willful violation (serious or other-thanserious) after reductions be less than \$9,753.